deandresugandhi/DeandreSugandhi_T1A3/README.md

 The feature allows a user to create their own account to store personal game data such as total games played, wins, losses, win ratio, piece color, piece type, etc. User data is stored in a JSON file named __"users.json"__ located in the root directory, in the form of a list, where each element is a dictionary representing a user account storing each unique user's information.

 At the start of the game, before being able to access the game's main features, both players are prompted to setup their accounts.
 They can either login to their existing personal accounts, create new personal accounts, or use guest accounts which do not have full access to the functionalities of the game such as piece customization, game statistics, etc. Creating personal accounts requires users to input a unique username (with a specific format) and a four-digit PIN for registration.
-Username / PIN will be refused if either one is in an invalid format or the username is already associated with another account.
+Username / PIN will be refused (errors are raised and handled accordingly) if either one is in an invalid format or the username is already associated with another account.
 The program also stores the login status of each user account, meaning that a player cannot attempt to login to an account that is already currently logged in.

 _Notes: For now, account information including username and PIN are not encrypted when stored into the JSON file.
 This means that anyone having access to the JSON file can easily read all account information.
 This warning is displayed in-game when a user attempts to create a personal account._